So, You Want to Speak at SkeptiCamp NYC?

 How To Use Your Time

 You are given a maximum of 25 minutes in which to do your thing, followed by MANDATORY Q&A allotment of at least 5 minutes.
-Of course, if the body of your session is shorter than 25 minutes, you can spend more on Q&A.
+Of course, if the body of your session is shorter than 25 minutes, you can spend more time on Q&A.

 It is up to YOU how you spend your time as a sesison leader: A simple slide show presentation is common, but there are other interesting things you can do: Run a short workshop, have a moderated discussion with the audience, give a performance of some sort, have a debate with someone, etc. The following templates are examples of what you can do, though you are not required to conform to any of them, either: